Funny-Words/funny_words_json/README.md

 ## Development

 * JSON guides
-  * Try not to add words that already exists
+  * Try not to add words that exists
   * Use **double** quotes

 ## Contributing